RRZE-HPC/TheBandwidthBenchmark/README.md

 `Required:` **Gnuplot 5.2+**

-The user can visualize the outputs from `./dat` directory using the provided gnuplot scripts.
+The user can visualize the outputs from the `./dat` directory using the provided gnuplot scripts.
 The scripts are located in `./gnuplot_script` directory where a bash file takes care of generating and executing the gnuplot commands.
-The plots from gnuplot can then be found in `./plot` directory.
+The plots can then be found in the `./plot` directory.

 There are 2 ways you can visualize the output: